kavia-common/user-request-test-project-2321-2330/vscode-extension/README.md

 # TE-Copilot Chat (VS Code Extension)

-TE-Copilot is a VS Code sidebar chat extension that provides an AI-powered assistant and an optional agent mode.
+TE-Copilot is a VS Code sidebar chat extension with a pure, vanilla Webview UI (no React).
 It supports multiple model providers, a secure webview chat UI, live editor/workspace context, and a set of MCP-like tools for safe file operations.

 ## Overview

 TE-Copilot adds an Activity Bar container named “TE-Copilot” with a “Chat” view (view id: `teCopilot.view`).
-The chat UI streams assistant responses, supports cancellation, and can incorporate live context from your active editor and workspace.
+The chat UI is implemented as a simple HTML/CSS/JS webview (index.html + styles.css + app.js, no bundler) and streams assistant responses, supports cancellation, and can incorporate live context from your active editor and workspace.
 You can choose from several providers (mock, OpenAI, Ollama, lightweight LangChain agent) and configure behavior via the `teCopilot.*` settings namespace.

 ## Features

 - TE-Copilot Activity Bar container with a Chat webview
+- Vanilla Webview UI (no React) using:
+  - media/webview/index.html
+  - media/webview/styles.css
+  - media/webview/app.js
-- Secure webview with a strict CSP and script nonce
+- Strict CSP with a script nonce injected by the extension (no inline scripts without nonce)
 - Streaming responses with cancel support and graceful completion
 - Live context gathering and automatic updates from:
   - Active editor (file name, language id, selection, cursor, visible range)